 See our How to apply page for further details.

+Our Havering Campus is friendly, warm and welcoming and serves out NHS partners in Essex and East London.
 To study on Havering campus please put an H on your UCAS application.

 See our top tips for writing your personal statement.

 As part of the selection process you'll be expected to attend an MMI interview.
 Find out more.